 Step 1 – Log Into Your Google Account

 If you haven’t got a Google account, create one.
-Google lets you access many free services with just one username and password.
-If you use Gmail, post videos to YouTube, run a pay-per-click advertising campaign with Adwords or have a GooglePlus page, then you should already have a Google account set up.
+A Google account lets you access many free services with one username and password.
+If you use Gmail, post videos to YouTube, run Adwords or have a GooglePlus page, then you should already have a Google account.

-You can still set up Google Alerts without a Google Account, but this gives you fewer configuration options (e.g. you can only receive email alerts, not alerts via RSS).
+You can still set up Google Alerts without accessing your Google Account, but this gives you fewer configuration options (e.g. you can’t receive Google Alerts via RSS, only email).

 After logging into into your Google Account, access the Google Alerts tool here: